slierp/Discrete-event-simulation-for-solar-cell-production/README.md

 - Analysis results include production volume, throughput per hour, idle time for each tool etc.
 - Cross-platform - tested on Windows; should also be compatible with Linux and Mac OS

-Please see the TODO document for a list of future additions
+Please see the TODO document for a list of future additions.

 <b>Example applications</b>
 - To calculate the cost-of-ownership of a particular solar cell technology, the amount of cells that are produced with the selected tool setup in a given time period are paramount.
 One can make estimates using the process that has the lowest effective throughput, but reality is more complicated because different tools have different down-time behaviour, such as in their maintenance schedules.
 Discrete event simulation can in principle take all those things into account.